 1. Do I have what it takes to get accepted into medical school?

-• Strong grades, especially in science courses.
-The average GPA for students accepted into medical school is 3.7.
+- Strong grades (the average GPAfor students accepted into medical school is 3.7)

-• An above-average MCAT score.
-The average MCAT score for test-takers is 506, but the average MCAT score of accepted medical students is 511.
+- An excellent MCAT score (the average score of accepted medical students is 512)

-3. Am I willing to wait to start my career?
+3. Do I recognize the value in waiting to start my career?

-It can be hard to conceptualize just how long the process of becoming a doctor is when you’re 15, 18, or even 24.
-Becoming a doctor is a long process, with some specialties requiring training up to 11 years, not including your undergraduate degree.
+Becoming a doctor is a long process, particularly for some specialties.
 After spending four years on your undergraduate degree, you’ll spend four more years in medical school.
-Then you’ll have three to seven years of residency, and possibly a few more if you plan on specializing with a fellowship.
+Then you’ll have three to seven years of residency and possibly additional time for fellowship if you plan to further specialize.